 - Songs should be filmed in a ¾ shot which means the top of the head to the knees should be visible in the frame.

-Universities may ask for one of the following song options:
+Universities may ask for one or either of the following song options:

 - One song should be written prior to 1970.
 This song can be either the uptempo or the ballad (student’s choice).